Homemade Razor Bump Treatment

-Summer is right around the corner, which means that shaving season is coming!
-Which also means it’s that time of year for razor burn, bumps, and overall skin irritation.
-But I’ve got the simplest DIY razor bump remedy to let you live your best life.
+It’s time to break out the razor and reveal some soft, glowing skin underneath all of that hair!
+Which also means it’s that time to brace yourself for any razor burn, bumps, and overall skin irritation.
+But you don’t have to!
+I’ve got the simplest DIY razor bump remedy that will show you how to get rid of razor burn in an hour so you can live your best life in the sun.

 Pin this image for later!